Skin Cancer Clinic

 As Australians we have one of the highest rates of skin cancer in the world.
 Our active outdoor lifestyle and time spent in the sun contributes to approximately two in three Australians being diagnosed with skin cancer in their lifetime.
 Although skin cancers are common, they can usually be cured especially if they are detected early.

-Skin cancer removal is the most frequently performed procedure at Adelaide Plastic Surgery.
+Skin cancer removal is the most frequently performed by the Specialist Plastic Surgeons practicing at Adelaide Plastic Surgery.
 Our commitment to patient safety has led to the development of a dedicated skin cancer clinic for patients requiring immediate specialist opinion and management of suspicious lesions.

 In order for your experience to be as smooth as possible, we ask that you please bring the following to your initial appointment: